 as an access road for maintenance vehicles.
 The drainage

-ditch is dredged several times every year.
+ditch is dredged four times every year.

-The drainage ditches here are dredged twice a year which helps to make sure they work properly.
+The drainage ditches here are dredged four times a year which helps to make sure they work properly.
 Dredging has become a major topic in Somerset because abandonment of maintenance has quite possible contributed to the flooding, however the problems with Britain go a lot further than this.
 It's a systematic failure to have built the required infrastructure over decades which has made that country so vulnerable, not just that the dredgers haven't been used recently.
 That this basic maintenance has not been done is a symptom, not the disease.

 A few more links to Wikipedia may be of interest.
 Here's a list of all the sea-floods that have occurred in the Netherlands.
 A general article about Flood Control in the Netherlands is very interesting.
 Note that because the Netherlands is the route to the sea for some of Europe's large rivers (e.g. the Rhine), this country has to deal with water which runs downhill from other countries, such as Germany.
 The Room for the River project is addressing conditions around some of these rivers in some cases allocating areas of controlled flood plain which will be allowed to flood.
 This has been misinterpreted by some British commentators as a wholesale retreat from flood defences when actually it's nothing of the sort.
 I also recommend that you read about river flooding and its prevention in the Netherlands.

 We now also know that in 2012, the present British government cut the budget for flood defences for the very areas in Britain which are now flooded.

 There are stories about fund raising for those who've lost their homes, estimates of how long until people will be able to return, how business are struggling to cope, how pumps brought in from a few km west of where we live in the Netherlands are now helping to move water a few km away from where my mother lives in Somerset.